Two dimensional gravity waves at low regularity I: Energy estimates: Water wave related bounds

 The material derivative $D_t = \D_t + b\D_\alpha$ plays a key role in the water wave equations.
 When applying this to products, we can use the well-known Leibniz rule.
 On the other hand, at the paradifferential level we replace the material derivative with the \emph{para-material derivative}

 Then it becomes interesting to know whether we have an analogue of Leibniz rule for paraproducts.
-We consider this in the next Lemma, which we will refer to as the para-Leibniz rule:
+We consider this in the next Lemma, which we will refer to as the para-Leibniz rule.
+To state it we define four versions of para-Leibniz errors.
+The first two apply in the unbalanced case, namely